Lewa Safari Camp

 If you would like to visit one of the schools, a donation for the Lewa Education Program will be applicable.
 Please note that the Lewa Education Program allocates all donations received according to current priorities as identified by them.
 Contact us for more information.

 If you would like to learn more about the Conservation work, a donation will be applicable to visit ongoing work.
-Participation depends on availability of conservancy personnel etc. But could include visiting the tracker dogs in their training.
+Participation depends on the availability of conservancy personnel etc. But could include visiting the tracker dogs in their training.
 Or a general discussion about the conservation work from those involved.
 Contact us for more information.

 Elewana Lewa Safari Camp Activities